-The prison estate has penal institutions, units or cells that use high-security measures
+Some prison facilities, units or cells implement high-security measures

-Before the declaration of the state of emergency in July 2016, women could not be placed in type F prisons, (high security prisons)3 except for when serving an aggravated life sentence.
+Before the declaration of the state of emergency in July 2016, women could not be placed in type F prisons, (high security prisons)2 except for when serving an aggravated life sentence.

 In February 2017, Kurds prisoners, convicted for joining the PKK, began a hunger strike in six prisons.
 They denounced abusive placement in solitary confinement and constant ill-treatment.
 They demanded the release of Abdullah Ocalan, former leader of the PKK, imprisoned on the island of İmralı.
 Amnesty International and the Committee for the Prevention of Torture (CPT) repeatedly report the psychological torture of one of the PKK’s founders.